-Flat Rock is also referred to as the “Indian Bath Tub Rock” because there is a deep-seated pool in the center of it.
+Flat Rock is also referred to as the “Indian Bath Tub Rock” because its center has a deep-seated pool.

 There are also several theories on how Flat Rock became separated from the bluff, but my favorite is that back in the late 1800s,

 Del Mar hotels offered picnic/horse and carriage rides to Scripps Beach in La Jolla, so they demolished the Rock to make way for the road.

-It seems credible, but this route could only be accessible on an extremely low tide, just like today.
+It seems credible, but this route could only be accessible at an extremely low tide, just like today.